 12.)
 My husband is Mayor/Chief of Police/State Senator and he says I’m not breaking the law and I can’t be ticketed for having our 13 month old son forward-facing.
 I’m not breaking any laws so why should I turn him backwards again?
 You’re right, you’re not breaking the law by having your 13 month old forward-facing as long as he is within the forward-facing weight and height range for his carseat.
 But in certain states you’re also not breaking the law if you sign him out of school on his 16th birthday so he can marry his first cousin.

 13.)
 My husband is an engineer/scientist/mechanic/know-it-all and says race car drivers are perfectly safe forward facing in a 5-point harness.
 Can you prove that my baby is safer rear facing?
 Yes.
 For years, injury prevention researchers have known that the physics and kinematics of a crash prove that rear-facing is safer for everyone, when an appropriate seat is available.
 Young children gain a much greater benefit from rear-facing because their skeleton, connective tissues and their bodies in general are not as strong or developed as an adult body.
 The only other question is if real world statistics support the theory.
 The main study used to support the new guideline is from 2007.
 While it has some limitations, it does conclude that, “RFCSs (Rear Facing Car Seats) are more effective than FFCSs (Forward Facing Car Seats) in protecting restrained children aged 0–23 months.
 The same findings apply when 1 year olds are analyzed separately.
 Use of an RFCS, in accordance with restraint recommendations for child size and weight, is an excellent choice for optimum protection up to a child’s second birthday.”
 The full research behind the new guideline, along with more supporting evidence and references, can be found in Pediatrics.
 We do hope that more research will be done in the future to confirm the single 2007 study that is the only one to directly compare Rear Facing to Forward Facing for older babies in the USA.
-We would also like to see justification in terms of fatalities, not just for injuries.
-For now, the data available does seem to indicate that rear-facing is considerably safer than forward facing for children at least until their 2nd birthday and perhaps beyond!
+For now, the data available does seem to indicate that rear-facing is considerably safer than forward facing for children at least until their 2nd birthday and most likely beyond!

 14) The booster guideline is outrageous, too!
 I’m 50 years old and I’m not 4’9″ tall, so are you going to make me use a booster?
 No. The fundamental differences between a typical 9-year old and an adult are maturity and skeletal structure.
 If a seatbelt is uncomfortable for an adult, they can make a choice about their own well being and continue to use it, because they know doing otherwise could lead to a serious or fatal injury.
 Before the age of reason, kids simply don’t make good choices about their own well-being.
 If the shoulder belt is uncomfortable, they will simply put it behind their arm or back.
-If they can’t bend their knees, they will slouch, causing the lap belt to move off the bones of their hip into the soft tissue of the abdomen.
-Those choices will lead to very severe injuries in a crash.
-Boosters make the seatbelts fit better, making the kid more comfortable, making it less likely they will compromise their own safety.
+If they can’t bend their knees, they will slouch, causing the lap belt to move off the strong hip bones and into the soft tissue of the abdomen.
+Those choices can lead to very severe injuries in a crash.
+Boosters make the adult seatbelt fit better, making the kid more comfortable, making it less likely they will compromise their own safety.

 Ultimately, these guidelines are not asking parents to do something different.
 They are only suggesting that parents use their convertible carseats in the rear-facing position longer to extend the protective benefits provided by the rear-facing position.
 Babies and toddlers won’t know anything different – they will simply be doing what they had already been doing since their first ride in the car.